Small Business Resource Center

 EIN.
 If your business has employees or is taxed separately from you, you must obtain a federal Employer Identification Number (EIN) from the IRS.
 Even if you are not required to obtain an EIN, there are often business reasons for doing so.
 Banks often require an EIN to open an account in the business's name and other companies you do business with may require an EIN to process payments.
 You can get an EIN by completing an online application.
 There is no filing fee.

 Regulatory licenses and permits.
 These cover areas such as:

 General licenses needed to operate a business are handled at the town or city level.
 You should contact the town or city office where your business is located for more information.
-You can find contact information for a particular town office through the Maine.gov Local Government portal.
+You can find contact information for a particular town office through the Maine Local Government Portal.

 Professional and occupational licenses.
 These cover people who work in various fields.
-You can find a list of state-issued professional and occupational licenses at the Resources by Profession section of Maine.gov.
+You can find a list of state-issued professional and occupational licenses at the Resources by Profession section of the state website.

 Maine taxes every kind of business.
 See Maine State Business Income Tax for more information on state business taxes in Maine.

 Sole proprietorships.
 Pay state taxes on business income as part of their personal state income tax returns (Form 1040ME).

 Partnerships.
 Partners pay state taxes on partnership income on personal tax returns.
 If your partnership has non-Maine partners, you must also file Form 941P-ME for the partnership.